 Applications with especially high precision – whether in plant engineering, robotics, machine tool construction or medical technology – require robust precision gears designed for a long life.
 Two types of gears are available for such applications: planetary and cycloidal gears.
 Although the areas of use for these two gear types overlap, cycloidal gears can replace planetary gears in many applications.

-If backlash and positioning accuracy are important, cycloidal gears deliver better performance in every respect.
+If features like backlash and positioning accuracy are important, cycloidal gears deliver better performance in every respect.
 They have a more robust design than planetary gears, which means they also last longer.
 In addition, the increase of backlash in cycloidal gears is very low over extended periods – a significant advantage over normal planetary gears, which often develop increased backlash during the course of their service life.

 Cycloidal gears enable reduction ratios from 30:1 to more than 300:1 – without additional pre-stages such as those that are necessary in standard planetary gears.
 Due to their design, cycloidal gears are much more rigid and more compact (about 50% shorter), and also lighter than multi-stage planetary gears.
 In addition, they offer 500% higher overload protection.